 - Independent Appeals Panels (for school admissions), at Stage 1 and Stage 2.

-Jake has acted in judicial review proceedings before the Administrative Court, including those concerning the duty to secure special educational provision in accordance with the terms of an EHCP.
+Jake has acted in judicial review proceedings before the Administrative Court, including those concerning: the duty to secure special educational provision in accordance with the terms of an EHCP; school transport; and delays in conducting an EHC Needs Assessment.
 He has also provided advice and drafted documents at the pre-action stage with a view to seeking early resolution of potential claims.

 Jake has advised on civil claims arising from the conduct of educational institutions, including those relating to safeguarding concerns, and covering causes of action such as negligence, breach of statutory duty and discrimination.
-When acting in education-related civil claims, Jake is able to draw on his trial experience acting for Claimants and Defendants (both fast track and small claims track).
+When acting in education-related civil claims, Jake is able to draw on his trial experience acting for Claimants and Defendants in personal injury claims (both fast track and small claims track).